aptech/docs/docs/CR-eigv.rst

 +---------------------+-----------------------------------------------------+

 Invalid inputs, such as an infinity, missing value or Nan will cause an error.
-If the :func:`trap` is set to 1, *lambda* will be set to a scalar error code and program execution will continue.
+If the `trap` is set to 1, *lambda* will be set to a scalar error code and program execution will continue.
 Passing this scalar error code to the :func:`scalerr` function will return -1.